BZIvanov/Learning-SpringBoot/SpringSecurity/SecuredEndpoints/README.md

 ('eli','ROLE_ADMIN');
 ```

-## User credentials

-If testing with Postman, from the Authorization tab select _Basic Auth_ and provide username and password.
-The password for all users is `12345678`

-## Project configs
+## Project config

-Here is a list of how this project was configured in the Spring Initializr
+The boilerplate code files were removed for simplicity.
+Only the essential files are in this demo.

 - Project: Maven
-- Language: Java
+- Language: Java 23
-- Spring Boot: 3.3.0
+- Spring Boot: 3.4.3
-- Project Metadata:
-  - Group: com.example
-  - Artifact: mysecuredapp
-  - Name: mysecuredapp
-  - Description: Demo project for Spring Boot
-  - Package Name: com.example.mysecuredapp
-  - Packaging: JAR
-  - Java: 22
 - Dependencies:
   - Spring Web
   - Spring Boot DevTools